 The preview consists of the product title, its URL on your online store, and part of the description.
 For information on changing the preview, see Edit a search engine listing preview.

-A list of your active sales channels where you can publish the product.
+A list of your active sales channels where you can make the product available.
 To edit sales channel availability, click Manage.
 For more information about products and sales channels, see Make products available on your sales channels.

 You can't set sales channel availability for individual product variants.